cb-unify-enterprise-poc/taskflow-ro-hands-on-lab/docs/01-orientation.md

 # 01 — Orientation: How Unify Is Put Together

-Five minutes of concepts before we start clicking, so the rest of the workshop makes sense as you go.
+Let's spend some time learning the concepts before we start clicking, so the rest of the workshop makes sense as you go.

 ## The building blocks